-• Offering an immediate opportunity to discuss the concern with the Designated Safeguarding Lead, a senior member of staff and/or the Principal.

-- Advising them to keep a record of the bullying as evidence and discuss how to respond to concerns and build resilience, as appropriate. - Where the bullying takes place off the Academy site or outside of normal Academy hours (including online), the Academy will still investigate the concern and ensure
+- Offering an immediate opportunity to discuss the concern with the Designated Safeguarding Lead, a senior member of staff and/or the Principal. - Advising them to keep a record of the bullying as evidence and discuss how to respond to concerns and build resilience, as appropriate. - Where the bullying takes place off the Academy site or outside of normal Academy hours (including online), the Academy will still investigate the concern and ensure

-6. Links with other CAL policy and practices
+10. Links with other CAL policy and practices

 - Safeguarding policy

-- Behaviour and Discipline Policy
+- Student Behaviour Policy and Statement of Behaviour Principles Policy

+- Student Conduct Discipline and Exclusion Policy

-- Child Protection policy
+- Child Protection and Safeguarding Policy

-- E- Safety Policy
+- Online Safety Policy

 - Procedure for Bullying, Recording and Monitoring See Bullying Log

-- Mental Health Policy
+- Mental Health and Wellbeing Policy

-11.Summary of Policy
+11. Summary of Policy

-- 1. Every pupil at Centre Academy London has the right to enjoy his/her learning and leisure time free from intimidation. - 2.
-Our school community will not tolerate unkind actions or remarks, even when these were not intended to hurt. - 3.
-To stand by when someone is being bullied is to then become part of the bullying. - 4.
-Pupils should support each other by reporting all instances of bullying to a member of staff or a responsible senior pupil. - 5.
-Bullying will always be taken seriously. - 6.
-A pupil who does not respond appropriately to advice or sanctions for bullying would ultimately have to leave Centre Academy London.
+- Every pupil at Centre Academy London has the right to enjoy his/her learning and leisure time free from intimidation. - Our school community will not tolerate unkind actions or remarks, even when these were not intended to hurt. - To stand by when someone is being bullied is to then become part of the bullying.

+- Pupils should support each other by reporting all instances of bullying to a member of staff or a responsible senior pupil. - Bullying will always be taken seriously. - A pupil who does not respond appropriately to advice or sanctions for bullying would ultimately have to leave Centre Academy London.